ekye0512/Spotify_Data/README.md

 Introduction to Python Pandas

-Working with a Spotify Data Set
+Dataset: Kaggle

-Getting started with Data and information visualization
+Objective: Getting started with Data and information visualization